marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   the weak symbol.
 Weak symbols are supported for ELF targets, and also for a.out targets when using the GNU assembler and linker.

-.. option:: weakref
+.. gcc-attr:: weakref

   .. index:: weakref function attribute

-  The :option:`weakref` attribute marks a declaration as a weak reference.
+  The :gcc-attr:`weakref` attribute marks a declaration as a weak reference.
   Without arguments, it should be accompanied by an ``alias`` attribute naming the target symbol.
-Alternatively, :samp:`{target}` may be given as an argument to :option:`weakref` itself, naming the target definition of the alias.
+Alternatively, :samp:`{target}` may be given as an argument to :gcc-attr:`weakref` itself, naming the target definition of the alias.
 The :samp:`{target}` must have the same type as the declaration.
   In addition, if it designates a variable it must also have the same size and alignment as the declaration.
-In either form of the declaration :option:`weakref` implicitly marks the declared symbol as :option:`weak`.
-Without a :samp:`{target}` given as an argument to :option:`weakref` or to ``alias``, :option:`weakref` is equivalent to :option:`weak` (in that case the declaration may be ``extern``).
+In either form of the declaration :gcc-attr:`weakref` implicitly marks the declared symbol as :gcc-attr:`weak`.
+Without a :samp:`{target}` given as an argument to :gcc-attr:`weakref` or to ``alias``, :gcc-attr:`weakref` is equivalent to :gcc-attr:`weak` (in that case the declaration may be ``extern``).

   .. code-block:: c++